danielnels/Auto-Password-Generator/README.md

 This week’s homework requires me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I write.
 It mush have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

 ## User Story